riccardosarro/ctf-writeups/2024/openecsc/lifequiz/WRITEUP.md

 ...
 ```

-Also there is potential **SQLi** on the email during registering, since it is not put in a prepared statement (only password and username it is)
+Also there is potential **SQLi** on the email during registering, since it is not put in a prepared statement (only password and username are).
 ```php
 # login.php - 56:58
 ...